 Why is TikTok being banned?

-How might a TikTok VPN work?
+How does a TikTok VPN work?

 A VPN works by encrypting and rerouting your internet connection through its own servers located all across the world.
 In effect, this means it can make you appear to be in any country of your choice.